 Here the word “refractory” is very important (Refractory= resistant to something).

-As we discussed, two sets of primers are designed, the mutant set of the primer is refractory (resistant) to the normal PCR and the normal set of the primers are refractory to the mutant form of PCR.
+As we discussed, two sets of primers are designed, the mutant set of the primer is refractory (resistant) to the normal PCR and the normal set of the primers are refractory to the mutant PCR reaction.

 The mechanism of the ARMS PCR is based on the modification of the primers for different alleles.